 Informs visitors that the “park-like” and wooded grounds before them are in fact a sacred historic burial ground for thousands of individuals

 Provides visitors information about the history of the cemeteries, the lives, and contributions made by the interred to the establishment of Georgetown and to the transition of the United States to a post-slavery era

-The NRHP Sign supports the Mt Zion - Female Union Band Society Cemeteries Foundation's goal of the burial grounds being a living historic memorial
+The NRHP Sign supports the Mount Zion - Female Union Band Memorial Park, Inc. Foundation goal of the burial grounds being a living historic memorial